Amartya-007/DSA-WITH-JAVA/Algorithems/Searching.md

 ---

 These additional searching algorithms are more specialized and optimized for certain scenarios.
-Let me know if you'd like the full `.md` content, including these algorithms with explanations and examples!